Brianna Kosowitz, Executive Director

 A newcomer to the Pacific Northwest, Brianna originally hails from Upstate New York.
 She fell in love with museums after a stint with her hometown’s Corning Museum of Glass.
-Prior to her current leadership with the Bainbridge Island Historical Museum, she spent five years with Smithsonian’s National Museum of American History in Washington D.C.
+She spent five years with Smithsonian’s National Museum of American History in Washington D.C.
 As the head of Visitor Experience, she oversaw 500 volunteers and increased overall satisfaction ratings for 4 million visitors annually.
+She is thrilled to be leading the team at the Historical Museum and is excited to find new and innovative ways to connect people with the unique history of Bainbridge Island.
 Brianna holds a Master’s degree in Public History from American University in Washington, DC.

 Dan is a climate refugee from Minnesota who was rescued from life-threatening cold and fierce summer insects by an intra-company move to Bainbridge Island in 1998.
 One of the first things he enjoyed on the island was a fascinating Historical Society program about Fort Ward.
 He spent 25 years in insurance, financial services, and compensation consulting while helping raise three children.
 Dan volunteers with the City of Bainbridge Island on water quality monitoring and helps the Bainbridge Island Watershed Council count salmon returning to island streams each fall.
 Dan joined the Museum as Administrative Coordinator in 2008.